Restraining Order Lawyer Arlington, TX

 Under Texas statutes, any incidents of family-based violence allow the victim to seek protection under the law by requesting a protective order, more commonly referred to as restraining orders.
-Family based violence, or domestic violence, is any type of violence that occurs between spouses, members of the same household or those who were previously in a relationship.
+Any experienced restraining order lawyer Arlington, TX residents trusts knows all too well that family based violence, or domestic violence, is any type of violence that occurs between spouses, members of the same household or those who were previously in a relationship.
 More specifically, the Texas Attorney General defines the “family” as “Family includes blood relatives or relatives by marriage, former spouses, parents (married or not) of the same child, foster parents and foster children, or any member or former member of a household (people living in the same house, related or not).”
 Protective orders are civil orders which are designed to protect the victim from a pattern of family abuse which includes:

 - Physical abuse– any type of physical abuse including slapping, grabbing or hitting fall into the category of physical abuse.
 Victims do not have to show external signs of abuse for a charge to be filed.